capp30122-watts-up/watts_up/README.md

 ```
 python3 -m watts_up dashboard
 ```
-The IDE may automatically launch a new web browser tab, or may provide a local URL.
-If the latter, paste it into your browser to view the interactive dashboard.
+The IDE will provide a local URL.
+Either control+click the link or paste it into your browser to view the interactive dashboard.

 ## For further information on the project: